SB25 Alabama 2014 Session

 - Child support, post-minority education expense, courts prohibited from awarding, Sec.
 26-1-1 am'd.

-This bill would prohibit a court from ordering a person to provide post-minority education support to another person who has reached the age of majority unless the person is mentally or physically disabled.
+- Prohibits any court order to provide post-minority education support to another person who has reached the age of majority (19) unless the recipient is mentally or physically disabled at age 19.

 - Subjects